timescale/docs/mst/mst-multi-node.md

 </highlight>

 <highlight type="warning">
-To setup your first multi-node instance in Managed Service for TimescaleDB, you need to create new Services for the Access Node and Data Nodes.
+To set up your first multi-node instance in Managed Service for TimescaleDB, you need to create new Services for the Access Node and Data Nodes.
 </highlight>